virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
-The same could be done by unpack method: --link--
+The same can be performed with the help of the unpack method: --link--

 Using **sudo** to reload **Nginx** balancer: